 Assessment Task Assessment Type Weighting Learning outcome(s) being addressed Mid-semester test/exercise Summative 30 1-5 Examination Summative 70 1-5

-Assessment DetailThe mid-semester exercise is a multiple choice test (1 hour).
-Questions will cover each of the topics covered and will require an understanding of knowledge gained in each seminar.
+Assessment DetailThe mid-semester exercise will be varied from one year to the next.
+In some years, it may involve the assessment of a particular article or reading.
+In others, students may be asked to give a presentation, prepare a Powerpoint, draft conference paper, or write a short essay.
 The examination (3 hours) will include a question from each of the sections of the course.
 Questions will require advanced conceptual knowledge concerning each topic and a demonstration of independent reading and/ or research.

 SubmissionPlease refer to the General Handbook for Undergraduate Psychology students (available at the link below) for details on submission process/requirements, penalties for late submission, the process of applying for extensions, and the staff “turn-around” timeline on assessments and the provision of feedback and policy relating to re-submission/redemptive work.